gisktzh/gb3-web_ui/README.md

 to this action and then raises the appropriate error.
 In order to also have the originally thrown error, the helper `errorProps()` can be used as `ActionProp` so you can pass along the original error for usage within the effect.
 For examples of this, see e.g. the `LegendEffect`.

+**Importantly**, if you throw exceptions within the `constructor` of a service, make sure to inject the `ErrorHandler` interface and throw it explicitly using the `handleError` method.
+Otherwise, depending on the order of Angular's DI, the error handler might not yet be registered and throw the exception outside of the Angular error handler.